 Thanks LJBush Author of The Double Edged Sword

 Hi LJ, Thanks for all your help.
 I clicked a couple of the links you posted on Twitter, and they brought up the amazon.co.uk paperback page okay.
 There are actually two images going around the internet.
-The picture on this webpage (http://greyhartpress.com/our-suspense-thriller-stories/the-last-sunset-novel-coming-soon/ — shame about the url) is slightly cropped and in a different colour space.
+The picture on this webpage (https://greyhartpress.com/our-suspense-thriller-stories/the-last-sunset-novel-coming-soon/ — shame about the url) is slightly cropped and in a different colour space.
 This is the image I’ve adapted from the cover artwork for promotional flyers I’m giving out at the FantsyCon convention later this month.
 Is that behind why authors are telling you off?
 I would have thought that’s a subtle difference…

 Thanks again